-In trading — whether you are working with currencies, cryptocurrencies or stocks — a lot depends on the tools you use.
+In trading — whether you are working with currencies, indices or stocks — a lot depends on the tools you use.
 Even the chart type plays an important role in providing optimal trading results.

 This article is definitely tailored to the needs of novice traders.
 However, it doesn’t mean that experienced ones won’t benefit from reading it.
-Choosing the chart type that suits your trading style, timeframe and asset is a good thing to start with.
+Choosing the chart type that suits your trading style, time frame and asset is a good thing to start with.

 On the IQ Option platform there are 4 different chart types to choose from.
 Each of them has advantages and disadvantages of its own.
-Don’t be afraid to try all of them, before sticking to one or another.
+Don’t be afraid to try all of them before sticking to one or another.

 Linear chart is the most basic and also the easiest way to display data on the screen.
-This chart is easy to understand and use it trading.
+This chart is easy to understand and use in trading.
 However, its performance can be lagging behind its advanced counterparts when it comes to long-term trading and application of advanced technical analysis tools.

 - Visual simplicity of the Linear chart makes it better suited for short-term trading.